 You’ll get to study with professors with years of practical and academic experience.
 Dr. David Finkbeiner, program head, has been teaching at Moody for more than 20 years.
 You can learn from Dr. Marcus Johnson, professor of Theology, and Dr. John Clark, associate professor of Theology.
 Dr. Johnson and Dr. Clark coauthored The Incarnation of God.

-Jobs you can get with a Theology degree
+Jobs you can get as a Theology Major

 When you graduate with a BA in Theology you’ll have the practical skills necessary for a wide variety of careers.
 You can: